genome/ptero-apis/auth.md

 - `scopes`
     - list of strings (note that `scope` is a space delimited list)
-    - If the `access_token` is not associated with a superset of the scopes in this list, then respond with 403 (Not Authorized).
+    - If the `access_token` is not associated with a superset of the scopes in this list, then respond with 400 (Bad Request).
 - `access_token`
     - The Bearer token that is the subject of the validation query.
 - `user_roles`
     - list of strings
-    - If the `access_token` is associated with a user that does not have any of the roles in the list, then respond with 403 (Not Authorized).
+    - If the `access_token` is associated with a user that does not have any of the roles in the list, then respond with 400 (Bad Request).

 #### Responses